elisabettadecao/elisabettadecao.github.io/news/index.md

 ## Recent and Upcoming Seminar and Conference Presentations

-October 2020 - Alicante, Department of Economics, "Workshop on Applied micro/health and gender" (online)
+October 2020 - University of Alicante, Department of Economics, "Workshop on Applied micro/health and gender" (online)

 June 2020 - Royal Holloway, Department of Economics (online)